Andri-Hail/Twitter-Clone/twitter/README.md

 Design Considerations:

-We wanted to emulate Twitter as much as possible so a clean-looking UI was important to us.
+We wanted to emulate Twitter as much so a clean-looking UI was important to us.
 We also decided that it would only be possible    to reply to top-level tweets so that the home page wouldn't get too cluttered.
-We wanted to keep everything as central as possible so we decided to use modals for a lot of features instead of linking to different pages.
+To keep everything as central as possible we decided to use modals for a lot of features instead of linking to different pages.
 This ensured our project would be constrained across only four pages: Log in, home, profile, and edit profile.